kissmetrics/km-support/_posts/2011-01-10-events-clicks-tutorial.md

 Many clickable elements on your site can be tracked so don’t limit yourself to just buttons.
 If it’s important and clickable, start tracking it.

-It’s easy to tell KISSmetrics what clicks to keep track of.
+It’s easy to tell Kissmetrics what clicks to keep track of.
 You’re going to go to your site, view the source code, and find the ID or a Class name of the clickable element you want to track.
 Name your new event, enter in the id or class name, and you’re done.

 More detailed instructions coming soon!